grauds/clematis.doc/docs/clematis-explained/backend-api.md

 :::info
-Unlike Swagger UI and Postman, the documentation here is focusing on completeness and tries to be as user-friendly as possible, therefore more human authored text is required and snippets are to be included manually.
+Unlike Swagger UI and Postman, the documentation here is focusing on completeness and tries to be as user-friendly as possible, therefore, more human-authored text is required and snippets are to be included manually.
 :::